 Advertisement

 A healthcare provider diagnoses hemorrhoids based on symptoms and a physical exam.
+They may be able to see an external hemorrhoid or a prolapsed hemorrhoid just by looking.
 You may also have:

 Advertisement

-Hemorrhoids often go away on their own without treatment.
+Smaller hemorrhoids often go away with eating more fiber and changes to your toilet habits.
 Symptoms like pain and bleeding may last one week or slightly longer.
-In the meantime, you can take these steps to ease symptoms:
+In the meantime, you can take these steps to help ease your symptoms:

 Advertisement